curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-1.md

 NixOS has a detailed installation [guide](https://nixos.org/nixos/manual/index.html#sec-installation), anyhow this is how I installed it.

 1. The LiveCD automatically login as "nixos".
-Simply switch to root shell by,
+Simply switch to the root shell.
+You could setup SSH before installation.
+Personally I can accept the KVM console latency and I didn't want to open another port, so I never bother.

 ``` sh
 sudo -s